Are Jesus and God One and the Same Person?

 This is called figurative (metaphoric) talk.
 (We do not physically merge into and become one body with God (or with Jesus) “literally.”)

-There are many biblical illustrations that reflect this manner of speaking:
+Many biblical illustrations reflect this manner of speaking:

 Our Marriages – these two bodies shall be one (Mark 10:7-8);